The Java module in Mule 4 is built to:

 Avoid the need for you to know or understand Java.

-However, advanced some uses cases exist require integrating with custom Java code, for example:
+However, there are some advanced uses cases that require integration with custom Java code, for example:

-Note that in Mule 3, MEL was used as a bridge for creating instances of particular Java classes and executing Java methods.
+Note that in Mule 3, MEL serves as bridge for creating instances of particular Java classes and executing Java methods.
 In Mule 4, interoperation with Java changes due to the replacement of MEL by DataWeave, a functional language.
-Since functional languages should not have side effects on their input arguments, it does not make sense for DataWeave to execute random instance methods on random object instances.
+Functional languages should not have side effects on their input arguments, so it does not make sense for DataWeave to execute random instance methods on random object instances.